shkherad/rails-activerecord-many-to-many/README.md

 Doneso, good.

-### Create an attribute only for the JSON Representation.
+### Create a virtual attribute only for the JSON Representation.

-Add a review_count to attribute for Movies.
+Add a review_count virtual attribute for movie representation.

 ```
 class MovieSerializer < ActiveModel::Serializer